layer5io/docs/content/en/cloud/self-hosted/white-labeling/_index.md

 Navigate to your DNS provider and create a CNAME record that points your subdomain to the default domain for your site.
 For example, if you want to use the subdomain `hub.cncf.io` for your user site, create a CNAME record that points `hub.cncf.io` to `meshery.layer5.io`.
 For more information about how to create the correct record, see your DNS provider's documentation.

+{{< alert title="Warning" color="warning" >}}
-Warning: We strongly recommend that you do not use wildcard DNS records, such as *.example.com.
+Warning: We strongly recommend that you do not use wildcard DNS records, such as `*.example.com`.
 These records put you at an immediate risk of domain takeovers, even if you verify the domain.
-For example, if you verify example.com this prevents someone from using a.example.com but they could still take over b.a.example.com (which is covered by the wildcard DNS record).
+For example, if you verify example.com this prevents someone from using `a.example.com`, but they could still take over `b.a.example.com` (which is covered by the wildcard DNS record).
+{{< /alert >}}

 #### Verifying your custom domain

 Open Terminal.

-To confirm that your DNS record configured correctly, use the dig command, replacing hub.cncf.io with your subdomain.
+To confirm that your DNS record configured correctly, use the dig command, replacing `hub.cncf.io` with your subdomain.

 <pre>
 $ dig WWW.EXAMPLE.COM +nostats +nocomments +nocmd